google/jscin/README.md

 ](http://dev.chromium.org/developers/design-documents/extensions/input-method-editor),
 Although it's only available for ChromeOS.

-This project is a JavaScript implementation of Chinese Input Method that is compatible with XCIN 2.5 to serve ChromeOS and other platforms allowing IMEs implemented in JavaScript.
+This project is a JavaScript implementation of input methods environment and engine(s) to support customizable table based input methods.
+It is compatible with [XCIN](https://zh.wikipedia.org/zh-tw/Xcin) 2.5 to serve ChromeOS and other platforms allowing IMEs implemented in JavaScript.